duncantmiller/redwoodpowerfund.com/src/_posts/2024-05-06-data-collection-methodologies-for-ai-driven-robotics.md

 ### Data Collection and Processing
 UMI enables operators to perform tasks in varied environments, capturing every movement and interaction.
 The data is meticulously processed and annotated, providing a foundational dataset that informs the precise and adaptive behaviors of our robots.

-## Teleoperation with ALOHA A Low-Cost System for Precise Robotic Training
+## Teleoperation with ALOHA: A Low-Cost System for Precise Robotic Training

 ### Overview of ALOHA
-ALOHA stands for A Low-cost Open-source Hardware System for Bimanual Teleoperation.
+ALOHA stands for A Low-cost Open-source Hardware System for Bimanual Teleoperation, (developed and published[https://mobile-aloha.github.io/]) by a research team at Stanford University.
 It represents a significant leap in making fine manipulation tasks accessible and reproducible on a budget, without sacrificing performance.

 ### Teleoperation Data Collection Examples
 {% render "youtube_embed", youtube_key: "N-WSYbU4I_0" %}